 - Let painted surfaces entirely dry before you tape them.

 - Remove the tape slowly.
 Don’t pull too hard or pull it off too quickly!

 - Sanding your shoes: While you’re prepping your kicks, before applying the preparer and deglazer, take some time to file your shoes using sandpaper of different grits.
-This isn’t a necessary step, and often artists skip it, but we’d definitely recommend it, and it’s totally worth it in the long run because the paint lasts longer.
+This isn’t a necessary step, and often artists skip it, but it’s totally worth it in the long run because the paint lasts longer.
 While sanding, go in smooth circular motions and spend about 10 minutes sanding your shoes with sandpaper of each grit.
 Use 2 or 3 different grits.
 DeJesus Custom Footwear’s YouTube video shows the entire process of filing as well as painting.